 The Overbrook social studies program includes the study of American history and geography and world history and geography at each grade level.

 Beginning in kindergarten students rotate through categories of history and geography building each year in terms of depth of knowledge and skills learn.
 These categories include geography, the seven continents, Native Americans, early exploration, historical figures, and economics.
 For example, in kindergarten students are introduced to the American presidents, past and present, as well as other historical topics.
 In second grade, students study American government and in third grade the earliest Americans and the Colonies.

-Along the way, grade levels focus on different areas of history and geography such as fourth-grade social studies, which centers on Tennessee history and the geography of the states, while seventh-grade social studies focus on the five themes of geography and civics.
+Along the way, grade levels focus on different areas of history and geography such as fourth-grade social studies, which centers on Tennessee history and the geography of the states.

 Social studies offer students at all grade levels the chance to: